Infineon/mtb-example-psoc6-usb-msc-filesystem-freertos/README.md

       make program TARGET=CY8CPROTO-062-4343W TOOLCHAIN=GCC_ARM
       ```

-      **Note**:  Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the TARGET.
+      **Note:** Before building the application, ensure that the *deps* folder contains the BSP file (*TARGET_xxx.lib*) corresponding to the TARGET.
 Execute the `make getlibs` command to fetch the BSP contents before building the application.

       After programming, the application starts automatically.
 Confirm that the title of the code example and some additional messages are printed as shown below: